hiibolt/niu-metis-documentation/src/chapter_3_3.md

 ## Publishing your Image to a Public Registry
 Now, unfortunately, I have not found a way to build Docker Images on a login node on Metis in a way that allows you to copy the image over to the desired compute node.

+The workaround is to build them locally, publish our images, and then pull them onto the compute node.

+## How Do I Choose Where to Publish?

 There are two good options for public registries:
 - Docker Hub
 - GitHub Container Repository (GHCR)